Visits to Your Country

-If you are an F-1 student near the end of your degree program, you may be eligible for Optional Practical Training (OPT).
-OPT is an F-1 work authorization for off-campus employment for up to 12 months, depending on your status, academic standing, and past OPT time.
+OPT is an F-1 work authorization for off-campus employment directly related to your field of study for up to 12 months, depending on your status, academic standing, and past OPT time.

-Come to an information session to learn more about this opportunity and get your questions answered!
+Come to an OPT Workshop to learn more about this opportunity and get your questions answered!